 The marshal tried dialing 911 again, but got the same recording.
 Taking one last look at the thing, she climbed back into her car.

 "You killed that guy!
 Is that how you deal with a hit and run, marshal?
 You finish them off?"
-The man asked in rapid successions.
-He kept looking out the rear window at the now dead body.
+The man asked in rapid successions, his attention split between her and the now dead body.

 She didn't respond to his questions.
 She just started the car and drove off, watching the carcass from the rearview mirror until it became nothing but a speck in the horizon.